-Over the past two years, small businesses have struggled to survive during stay-at-home orders and social distancing measures.
-The pandemic thus led to numerous business closures and decreased the amount of money received from sales tax revenue, a vital source of income for local governments.
+Over the past several years, small businesses have struggled to survive during the pandemic and recent economic turmoil.
+The pandemic thus led to numerous business closures and decreased the amount of money received from sales tax, a vital source of revenue for local governments.

 Governments must foster business-friendly communities that inspire new organizations to settle in the area.
 You can accomplish this through economic development campaigns and incentives.
 Economic development software also provides tools that help business owners determine their viability in your community, such as GIS maps showing public parking locations and digital forms that facilitate straightforward business registration.